infinitered/ignite/docs/Components-Header.md

 ### `leftIcon`

 The `leftIcon` is an optional prop that is used to set the icon for the left navigation button.
 Options are 'back', 'bullet', and 'bug'.
 Custom icons can be created by using the [`Icon` component](./Components-Icon.md#custom-icons).
+Once you create a custom icon, just pass the string name of the icon to the `leftIcon` prop.

 ```tsx
   <Header